statmlben/dnn-inference/README.rst

 		- **ratio_method: {'fuse', 'close'}, default='fuse'**
 		 The adaptive splitting method to determine the optimal estimation/inference ratios.
 		- **cv_num: int, default=1**
-		 The number of cross-validation to shuttle the estimation/inference samples in adaptive ratio splitting.
+		 The number of cross-validation to shuffle the estimation/inference samples in adaptive ratio splitting.
-		- **cp: {'gmean', 'min', 'hmean', 'Q1', 'hommel', 'cauchy'}, default ='Q1'** A method to combine p-values obtained from cross-validation. see (https://arxiv.org/pdf/1212.4966.pdf) for more detail.
+		- **cp: {'gmean', 'min', 'hmean', 'Q1', 'hommel', 'cauchy'}, default ='hommel'** A method to combine p-values obtained from cross-validation. see (https://arxiv.org/pdf/1212.4966.pdf) for more detail.
 		- **verbose: {0,1}, default=1**
 	- **cv_num: int, default=1**
-	 The number of cross-validation to shuttle the estimation/inference samples in testing.
+	 The number of cross-validation to shuffle the estimation/inference samples in testing.
-	- **cp: {'gmean', 'min', 'hmean'}, default ='gmean'** A method to combine p-values obtained from cross-validation.
+	- **cp: {'gmean', 'min', 'hmean', 'Q1', 'hommel', 'cauchy'}, default ='hommel'** A method to combine p-values obtained from cross-validation.
 	- **inf_ratio: float, default=None**
 	 A pre-specific inference sample ratio, if ``est_size=None``, then it is determined by adaptive splitting method ``metric``.